Facebook To Introduce Three New Labels

 Today In

-The social media platform is testing another dedicated section called Today In.
+The social media platform is testing another dedicated section called Today In, according to Recode.
 This feature connects people to the latest breaking and important news from local publishers in their city, as well as updates from local officials and organizations.

 News Video in Watch